makrai/notes/jurafsky-slp/ed2-ch15-unification.md

   `<X_1 ORTH> = <how>`
   `<X_2 SEM> = SCALAR>`

-* A complete account of rules like this involves semantics, see Ch.
-17
+* A complete account of rules like this involves semantics, see Ch 17
   * not make any use of the notion of a syntactic category
 * COMPLETER searches the chart based on the category of the constituent following the • in the existing state